-Management reviews these estimates and assumptions on a continuous basis, by reference to past experience and other factors considered as reasonable which form the basis for assessing the book values of assets and liabilities.
+Consolidated financial statements prepared in accordance with IFRS require management to make estimates which management reviews on a continuous basis, by reference to past experience and other factors considered as reasonable.
 Adjustments to accounting estimates and assumptions are recognized in the period in which the estimate is revised if the change affects only that period or in the period of the revision and subsequent periods, if both are affected.
-Management also makes certain judgments, apart from those involving estimates in the process of applying the Group's accounting policies.
-Actual results may differ from such estimates if different assumptions or circumstances apply.
+Management also makes certain judgments, apart from those involving estimations, in the process of applying the Group's accounting policies.

-Judgments and estimates that have the most significant effect on the amounts reported in these consolidated financial statements and have a significant risk of causing a material adjustment to the carrying amount of assets and liabilities within the next financial year are described below.
+Judgments and estimates that have the most significant effect on the amounts reported in these consolidated financial statements are described below.